audioxide/data/data/posts/20211012-reviews-james-blake-friends-that-break-your-heart.md

   - "#5b9e18"
   - "#ddd5c1"
   - "#ddd5c1"
-pullquote: A little too familiar.
+pullquote: A little too familiar
 summary: Blake’s vocals are, predictably, beautiful; Blake’s production is, predictably, meticulous; and I, predictably, have lapped it up.
 But where Assume Form felt like progress, Friends That Break Your Heart feels a little too familiar.
 week: 281
 blurb: Blake’s vocals are, predictably, beautiful; Blake’s production is, predictably, meticulous; and it’s all, predictably, quite predictable.